Euronext

-Euronext N.V. (short for European New Exchange Technology) is a pan-European bourse that offers various trading and post-trade services.
+Euronext N.V. (short for European New Exchange Technology) is a European bourse that provides trading and post-trade services for a range of financial instruments.
+It is registered in Amsterdam but its operational headquarters are located in Paris.
+It operates major stock exchanges in seven countries: France (Euronext Paris), the Netherlands (Euronext Amsterdam), Belgium (Euronext Brussels), Ireland (Euronext Dublin), Portugal (Euronext Lisbon), Italy (Borsa Italiana) and Norway (Euronext Oslo Børs).
+The present-day Euronext was spun off from the Intercontinental Exchange (ICE) in 2014, shortly after ICE's acquisition of NYSE Euronext the year before.

 Traded assets include regulated equities, exchange-traded funds (ETF), warrants and certificates, bonds, derivatives, commodities, foreign exchange as well as indices.
-In December 2021, it had nearly 2,000 listed issuers worth €6.9 trillion in market capitalisation.
+As of March 2025, Euronext operated nearly 1,800 listed issuers with a market capitalization of approximately €6.3 trillion.

 Euronext is the largest center for debt and funds listings in the world, and provides technology and managed services to third parties.
 In addition to its main regulated market, it operates Euronext Growth and Euronext Access, providing access to listing for small and medium-sized enterprises.
-Euronext's commodity market includes the electric power exchange Nord Pool, as well as Fish Pool.
+Euronext Paris accounts for more than 80% of Euronext’s total market cap.
+It also plays a key role in commodities trading, offering markets for power through Nord Pool and for fish through Fish Pool, alongside other agricultural commodities such as milling wheat and rapeseed.

-Post-trade services include clearing performed by Euronext's multi-asset clearing house, Euronext Clearing, as well as custody and settlement performed by Euronext's central securities depository (CSD), Euronext Securities.
+Post-trade services include clearing performed by Euronext's multi-asset clearing house, Euronext Clearing, headquartered in Rome, as well as custody and settlement performed by Euronext's central securities depository (CSD), Euronext Securities.

-Euronext's registered office and corporate headquarters are situated in Amsterdam and Paris, respectively.

-Euronext traces its origins back to the world's first bourses, formed in the Low Countries' shifting trade centres, Bruge, Antwerp and Amsterdam in 1285, 1485 and 1602, respectively, as well as to the foundation of the Paris Bourse in 1724.
-In its present form, Euronext was founded by the merger of European Union (EU) stock exchanges at the turn of the 21st century, following the introduction of the single currency and harmonisation of financial markets.
+Euronext traces its origins back to some of the world's oldest bourses, formed in the Low Countries' shifting trade centres, Bruges, Antwerp and Amsterdam in 1285, 1485 and 1602, respectively, as well as to the foundation of the Paris Bourse in 1724.
+In its present form, Euronext was established in September 2000 through the merger of the bourses in Amsterdam, Brussels and Paris.
+The goal was to create a single, integrated, and liquid market for securities trading across Europe.
+Since its inception, Euronext has continued to expand, and now operates stock exchanges in several European countries, including France, the Netherlands, Belgium, Portugal, Ireland, and Norway.
+Its creation was followed by the introduction of the single currency and harmonisation of financial markets.

-The present day Euronext was spun off from the Intercontinental Exchange (ICE) in 2014, shortly after ICE's acquisition of NYSE Euronext the year before.